 - 021 Parade to open with National Anthem sung by Andrea Krout on 4th street/D street intersection.

 - Several military parents and military offspring

-- Parade announcers are located at the Petaluma Museum, Putnum Plaza, and in front of the Hide Away Bar.
+- Parade announcers are located at the Petaluma Museum, Putnum Plaza, in front of the Hide Away Bar and 4th & C..

-- The USAF Jazz Band of the West will perform.
+- The USAF Commanders Jazz Combo will perform.

 - We remember how men and women set aside their civilian pursuits to serve their nation's cause, defending the freedom of mankind and preserving our American heritage.

 - We salute past, present and future members of our armed forces.